Topanga, California: Topanga Canyon

-Topanga Creek drains Topanga Canyon and is the third largest watershed entering the Santa Monica Bay.
-The creek is one of the few remaining undammed waterways in the area, and is a spawning ground for steelhead trout.
-The area typically receives about 22 in of rain annually.
+Topanga Creek drains Topanga Canyon and is the third-largest watershed entering the Santa Monica Bay.
+The creek is one of the area's few remaining undammed waterways, and is a spawning ground for steelhead trout.
+The area averages about 22 in of rain annually.
 Topanga Beach lies on the coast at the outlet of Topanga Creek.
 Topanga Canyon Boulevard, State Route 27, is the principal thoroughfare, connecting the Ventura Freeway (US 101) to the north with Pacific Coast Highway (SR 1) on the south.
 The southern portion of the boulevard largely follows Topanga Creek.
 North of the Old Topanga Canyon Road intersection, the boulevard traverses the Santa Monica Mountains.

-Topanga Canyon contains lands of Topanga State Park, the largest park in the Santa Monica Mountains and one of the largest open space preserves surrounded by a city in the world, as well as the Santa Monica Mountains Conservancy.
+Topanga Canyon contains lands of Topanga State Park, the largest park in the Santa Monica Mountains and one of the world's largest open space preserves surrounded by a city, as well as the Santa Monica Mountains Conservancy.
 It is part of the Santa Monica Mountains National Recreation Area.
-It primarily represents a California coastal sage and chaparral ecoregion, with large areas of the California oak woodland plant community, and a wide variety of native plants.
+It primarily represents a California coastal sage and chaparral ecoregion, with large areas of the California oak woodland plant community and a variety of California native plants.